Physical LAN topologies define how the end systems physically connected. We can connect, devices in LAN using the following physical topologies:

 In Star topology, all end devices have connected to the central device.
 Early star topologies interconnected end devices using Ethernet hubs.
 However, star topologies now use Ethernet switches.
 The star topology is easy to install, very scalable (easy to add and remove end devices), and easy to troubleshoot.

 All the data on the star topology passes through the central device before reaching the intended destination.
 Hub/Switch acts as a junction to connect different nodes present in Star Network, and at the same time it manages and controls the whole of the network.
 Depending on which central device, “hub” and “Switch” can act as repeater or signal booster.
 Central device can also communicate with other hubs and switch of different network.

 In an extended star topology, additional Ethernet switches interconnect other star topologies.

 Bus Topology is the simplest of network topologies.
 All end systems (computers as well as servers) are connected to each other and terminated in some form on each end.
-Infrastructure devices such as switches are not required to interconnect the end devices.
-Bus topologies using coax cables were used in legacy Ethernet networks because it was inexpensive and easy to set up.
+Infrastructure devices such as switches not required to interconnect the end devices.
+Bus topologies using coax cables in legacy Ethernet networks because it was inexpensive and easy to set up.

 Figure 3.21 illustrate physical LAN topologies